 Do not retake the GMAT without systematically evaluating (1) what needs to change in your concept mastery and strategy, and (2) whether a month is enough to make the requisite changes.
 Evidence suggests that test-takers often overestimate what they can change in a month.
 Remember, your GMAT score could go down, especially if you do not change your strategy and methods.

 Your takeaway: Be realistic.
 If you really need to retake the GMAT, consider moving your MBA application to Round 2 from Round 1, if that’s what will give you adequate time to achieve a significant improvement in your GMAT score.

 Can you retake the GMAT after you have submitted your application?

 Yes, you can.
 Have an improved GMAT score sent to the school, and admissions will usually take it into consideration.

+You may not have the time to change course.
 In that case, forget retaking the GMAT yet again, and run on your resume.
 If you have the kind of background and track record that are of interest to a business school, a standardized test score won’t stop admissions from inviting you to an interview.